Louise's Pandemic Tips

 Epicure - Mia Mathis

 Mia is also my epicure lady!
 Epicure is a Canadian company founded in 1997 by Sylvie Rochette who wanted to make better meal solutions for Canadians.
 I’ve been using epicure for about 5 years and its’ changed how I view prepping food.
 They have everything from meal solutions (my personal favourite is general tao), meal kits (a selection of say everything to make Indian or Greek or Italian) herbs and spices (I love the pizza seasoning), sauces (they make a good alfredo), smoothie options, dressings, baking (the latest is carrot cake, I've yet to try it) to much much more.
 It’s been essential in our house for the not only the gluten free options they provide but the reduction of salt in their offerings.
-They come out with four catalogues a year, so there are seasonal items, they have surprise mystery boxes once in a while and if you follow them monthly you will see their current taste test or special set like July’s 30 Days of Simple Suppers.
-If you miss out on something please let me know as I may be able to locate it!
-Also, don’t forget to check out their recipes.
+They come out with four catalogues a year, so there are seasonal items, they have surprise mystery boxes once in a while and if you follow them monthly you will see their current special offer.
+For March it is West coast burger seasoning.
+When o get it, I'll let you know how it is on my What's Cooking page.
+Also, don’t forget to check out their recipes on the website.
 I follow Sylvies Instagram account for what she’s cooking and epicure official site.
 Even maybe check with your friends and family as many people offer epicure.

 Old Soul Soap Company

 Not only can you buy online and find them at the farmers market, you can also visit their beautiful store at the Hill Top Plaza in Hanmer.
 I have so many favourites I can’t even decide, but here goes a few, the Merlot artisan soap, the goddess blend bath salts, pink peppermint bath bomb, muscle ease rub and bug bite balm.
 When my box of goodies arrive, the smell is divine.
 They have just released their Christmas Collection, what will you choose?..... - House Warming, Hot Toddy, Candy Cane, Winter Wonderland or Egg Nog, email me and i'll tell you which one is on my list.
-Old Soul Soap can be found on Instagram and Facebook.
+Old Soul Soap can also be found on Instagram and Facebook.